petter-holmberg/cpp-ref/classes.md

 - Make the overriding function virtual as well.
 - Make the overriding function respect the same pre- and post-conditions as the base class function. (overrides should never require more or provide less than the original function.)
 - When overriding, never change the value of default arguments.
 [Meyers05](#Meyers05) §37
 - If the base class has multiple functions with the same name but different signatures, overriding just one hides all the others in the derived class.
-To bring them back into scope in the derived class, add a "using BaseClass::functionName" declaration in the derived class.
+To bring them back into scope in the derived class, add a `using BaseClass::functionName` declaration in the derived class.

-Try to avoid multiple inheritance of more than one class that is not an abstract interface.
+Try to avoid multiple inheritance of more than one class that is not an [Abstract interfaces](#AbstractInterfaces).
 [Meyers05](#Meyers05) §40, [Sutter02](#Sutter02) §24, [Sutter05](#Sutter05) §36
 - Multiple inheritance is more complex than single inheritance.
 It can lead to new ambiguity issues and to the need for virtual inheritance.
 - Virtual inheritance imposes costs in size, speed, and complexity of initialization and assignment.
 It's most practical when virtual base classes have no data.
 - Multiple inheritance does have legitimate uses.
 One scenario involves combining public inheritance from an Interface class with private inheritance from a class that helps with implementation.